wordpressPHP/onwebchat/readme.txt

 * Offline form, when you are not online
 * Easy File Sharing with your visitors
 * SSL/Data security
-* Free plan available for ever
+* Free plan available for ever!

 You need any assistance?
 Feel free to chat with us on [onWebChat](https://www.onwebchat.com "onWebChat Home Page")

-If you like this plugin please Rate us to help us improve.
+If you like this plugin please rate us to help us improve.

 == Installation ==